 Web services are added to WAF 3.0 as protected objects.
 For more information, see Configure protected objects and protected object groups.

-A default protection template is provided, and the template does not include protection rules.
-By default, the protection template is enabled.
-To enable custom rules, you must create a protection template and configure rules for the template.
-Perform the following steps to create a protection template:
+WAF provides an initial default protection template that is enabled by default.
+To enable custom protection rules, you must create a protection template and configure protection rules for the template.

 Log on to the WAF 3.0 console.
 In the top navigation bar, select the resource group and region of the WAF instance.
 You can select Chinese Mainland or Outside Chinese Mainland.